Posts

 Image

-The Prologue to John introduces key themes of the Book, including Life , Light , Witness , Truth , Glory , and Grace .
-Jesus is the Light of the World, the source of Grace and Truth, the True Tabernacle in whom God dwells, the only born Son of God, and the one who alone has seen the Father.
-The Prologue concludes by declaring that he is the only one who is qualified to interpret God.
+The fullness, grace, and truth of God are found in the Word made Flesh, Jesus of Nazareth, who alone has seen the unseen God – John 1:14-18.
+The Prologue to the Gospel of John introduces key themes of the Book, including Life , Light , Witness , Truth , Glory , and Grace .
+Jesus of Nazareth is the Light of the world, the source of Grace and Truth, the True Tabernacle in whom God dwells, the only born Son of God, and the only one who has seen the Father .
+The Prologue concludes by declaring that the Son is the only one qualified to interpret God since he alone has seen the Unseen God .

 Grace and Truth